frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 #### Add a source as a trusted repository -
 This scenario should be supported to allow first class experience for package sources that can be added as a trusted repository.

-`nuget sources add -Name NuGet.Org -Source https://api.nuget.org/v3/index.json --trusted`
+`nuget sources add -Name NuGet.Org -Source https://api.nuget.org/v3/index.json`

 The above command will create the following entries -